Review Apps

 In parallel, since most Review Apps were in a broken state, we deleted them to

-clean up the list of non-Running
+clean up the list of non-Running pods.

 Following is a command to delete Review Apps based on their last deployment date